 Priority Pass airport lounge access: I love having a Priority Pass membership.
 It’s a true lifesaver on longer connections and I can’t imagine traveling without it at this point.
 A comparable paid membership costs $429 per year.

-$250 Hilton Resort credit: This credit is good at any of the Hilton restaurants and spas where you’re staying as a guest, as long as the hotel is classified as a resort.
+Up to $250 Hilton Resort credit: This credit is good at any of the Hilton restaurants and spas where you’re staying as a guest, as long as the hotel is classified as a resort.
 Girls’ trip with a $250 spa credit?
 That could become an annual tradition.
 Oh, and you can even use it toward the cost of your room.

 Are these benefits worth more than the annual fee?